odpi/egeria-docs/site/docs/types/0/0011-Managing-Referenceables.md

 ## CatalogTemplate relationship

 The *CatalogTemplate* relationship links an *OpenMetadataRoot* entity that describes a class of technology with a [template](/features/templated-cataloguing/overview) for creating a catalog entry for a resource of this class.
-The attributes are used to help a user select the template, and then provide new property values to override the values in the template.

-* *templateName* - provides a name for the template.
-* *templateDescription* - describes what the template contains.
-* *replacementProperties* - lists properties whose values from the template should be overridden when creating a new element from the template.
-The map is from attribute name to the value to replace it with.
-This can be used for numeric and boolean values as well as string values.
-* *placeholderProperties* - lists properties that contains strings to override placeholder strings, formatted with two sets of curly-braces, such as `{{placeholder}}`.
-The map is from placeholder name to value to replace it with.

 ??? deprecated "Deprecated types"
     - *LastAttachment* - use *LatestChange* instead